 3. Matapouri, Northland

 There’s no better way to escape the hustle and bustle of the city than to hit a cute little surf town.
 One of the best off-the-beaten track places to visit in New Zealand, Piha is known for its surf and rugged beauty.
-It sits on the West Coast of Auckland and hosts international surf competitions.
+It sits on the west coast of Auckland and hosts international surf competitions.

 5. Mount Cook

 The magnitude of this place needs to be seen to be believed.
 Taking the Hooker Valley walking track, you’ll be met with dramatic scenes of New Zealand’s highest mountain.
 An easy journey takes you alongside the rushing Hooker River, over very photogenic swing bridges and offers views of humongous ancient glaciers.
-If you stand still and listen, you can actually hear the glacier constantly cracking and moving.
+If you stand still and listen, you can hear the glacier constantly cracking and moving.
 If you’re short on time, head to Tasman Lake – an easy 20-minute walk from the car park – where you can see Mount Cook reflected in the water and big icebergs just floating on by!